 In this blog, we explored what interpolation animation is, how it is used in animation, and how it can help animators create more realistic animations.

 It’s clear that interpolation animation, although a bit complex to understand and execute, is crucial to improving your animations.
 While interpolation animation is a bit difficult to understand, most animation software nowadays has an in-built feature that makes the process much easier for you!

 Understanding what interpolation animation is and how you can apply it will greatly improve your animation skill.
 It will allow you to create more realistic animations with better characters, camera movements, and smoother movements in your animation overall.

-If you’re interested in knowing more about animation and the business side of animation, check out our free masterclass, download a copy of our free marketing handbook, and check out our blog on “How to Start an Animation Studio”!
+If you’re interested in knowing more about animation and the business side of animation, check out our FREE TRAINING on How to Make Over $10,000 Per Month as a Freelance Animator or Studio Owner and read our blog on “How to Start an Animation Studio”!